If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 You may have noticed that when you open an eBook on a Kindle or other device, that it usually doesn't start at the very beginning (i.e. the cover of your book).

-Instead, Amazon and other retailers estimate where the book starts, and in some cases this can lead to a reader starting with chapter 1 and completely missing your copyright page!
+Instead, Amazon and other retailers estimate where the book starts, and in some cases this can lead to a reader starting at chapter 1 and skipping the front matter, including the copyright page!

 So, assuming you want people to open to your copyright page (and you might not), you need a way for readers to start there, instead of chapter 1.